 Brian: New York Latin course instructor

-...transfer of information.
-Whether it be in my classroom, in the gym or everyday life, I love environments that allow for this data exchange.
+...my classroom, in the gym or everyday life, I love environments that allow for this data exchange.
 I have been instructing ELA and tutoring for over 2 years to both American and foreign students.
 I'm a personable, active listener who is passionate about producing creative, engaging lessons while guiding learners to the answers they seek.
 I've been known to use the term sherpa!
 Sherpa Brian!
-My teaching style...
+My teaching style is grounded in humor and the communicative...

 Education & Certification